oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 ### Understanding delays

-We know all nodes have synchronized clocks, however transmission and processing times may vary between events.
+We know all nodes have synchronized clocks, thanks to the White Rabbit network and the SPEC FPGA design.
+However, transmission and processing times may vary between events.
-The key to synchronized events is delay.
+Thus the key to synchronized events is delay.

 The solution is that every event contains a timestamp.
 This way when a rule receives an event, it will wait until this timestamp is reached before sending the output event.

-The output event will have the same timestamp as the input one, with the delay specified by the rule added.
+The output event will have the same timestamp as the input one, with the additional delay specified by the rule.
 If no delay is set, there is no way that the output event can be processed in time by a receiving node as we have to account for transmission and processing times.

 ## 3. Examples

 ### Simple acquisition

-The goal here is to reproduce the test acquisition described it part 1 and coded `adc-test.c`, but to use the ADC's external trigger coming from WRTD instead of a software trigger.
+The goal here is to reproduce the test acquisition described it part 1 and coded in `adc-test.c`, but to use the ADC's external trigger coming from WRTD instead of a software trigger.
 This means we will still only be using one board and one computer for this experiment.

-We will create a rule that takes an input signal from the computer (which will actually be an alamr as discussed earlier), and outputs into the ADC's external trigger.
+We will create a rule that takes an input signal from the computer (which will actually be an alarm as discussed earlier), and outputs into the ADC's external trigger.

+The code for this example is provided in `wrtd-test.c`.